-Rex's founders intended not only to put on a beautiful parade, but also to help their beloved city recover during the difficult years of Reconstruction.
+Rex's founders intended not only to create a beautiful parade, but also to help their beloved city recover during the difficult years of Reconstruction.
 The motto they selected, "Pro Bono Publico," ("for the public good"), captured that intent.
 Rex members returning to New Orleans after Katrina's floods in 2005 saw similar needs, and great opportunities.
 The Pro Bono Publico Foundation was created to raise funds, primarily from Rex members, and to make grants to support the city's rebuilding efforts.
-In 2015, 2016 and 2017 the Foundation awarded grants totaling \$1,000,000 each year, primarily to support the renewal of New Orleans' public schools.
-Grants made since 2006 total more than \$6.5 million.
+In 2020 the Foundation awarded grants totaling more than \$1,000,000 for the fifth consecutive year primarily to support the renewal of New Orleans' public schools.
+Grants made since 2006 total more than \$8.5 million.
 More information, and profiles of grant recipients, can be found on the Foundation's website: www.probonopublicofoundation.org.
-The Rex Parade